Category: French Literature

 Where can I buy this translation of The Carpathian Castle?

-The Classics Retold edition is available in paperback on Amazon.
+the edition linked below is available in paperback on Amazon.
 It is the edition to read if you want the novel to work as Verne intended — sharp, cold, and precise about exactly how much damage a perfect reproduction can do.

 The Carpathian Castle — Jules Verne